gadenbuie/garrickadenbuie-com/content/blog/2022/saving-daylight-time/index.markdown

 check out the [Daylight Saving Time Gripe Assistant Tool](https://observablehq.com/@awoodruff/daylight-saving-time-gripe-assistant-tool) by Andy Woodruff on Observable.

 I thought it’d be interesting to visualize day light hours for U.S. cities.
 You can use the dropdown below to choose your city or the nearest city with more than 100,000 residents (or just pick a random city!).
 Then, toggle between **Standard** or **DST** to see how either proposal would affect you.
-Or choose **Both** to see what will happen in the unimaginable case that the U.S. Congress desn’t actually make DST permanent.
+Or choose **Both** to see what will happen in the unimaginable case that the U.S. Congress doesn’t actually make DST permanent.

 <div class="pa">
 <label class="b db mb2" for="us-city">